video-dev/hls.js/docs/API.md

 ### `hls.bandwidthEstimate`

 - get: Return bandwidth estimate.
-  - if estimator is available: current bandwidth
+  - number in Kb/s: current bandwidth if estimator is available
-  - if `NaN`: estimator is not available
+  - `NaN`: estimator is not available

 ## Version Control